Logo of the The Poor Swiss

 By using the code FEYKV5, you will get an extra 25 CHF.

 So, we conclude this comparison of VIAC vs Finpension Vested Benefits.
-Finpension Vested Benefits is the best vested benefits account available in Switzerland in 2020.
+Finpension Vested Benefits is the best vested benefits account available in Switzerland in 2026.
 They have several advantages over VIAC:

 VIAC is still a great vested benefits account compared to other alternatives.
-But compared to Finpension Vested Benefits, it simply falls short!
+But compared to Finpension Vested Benefits, it falls short!

 So, that concludes our comparison of VIAC vs Finpension Vested Benefits.
 If you have any experience with one of them, I would love to hear about it!